HeRCLab/herc-file-formats/mlpx/doc/5/mlpx.md

 * `input` -- used exclusively for the input layer
 * `output` -- used exclusively for the output layer

+A snapshot definition **may** include the following keys:

+* `alpha` -- specifies the learning rate for the given snapshot

 Other layer IDs may be arbitrary strings.